wvhn/SV_echarts/README_echarts.md

 # SV_echarts
 This repository brings echarts as alternative charting library into smartVISU.
-It works with smartVISU develop v3.5.a as of 12.12.2025, as well as uocoming v3.6 and above.
+It works with smartVISU develop v3.5.a as of 12.12.2025, as well as upcoming v3.6 and above.

 # Installation
 Copy the files into the smartVISU file atructure.
 Folders are named accordingly.
 A download as ZIP archive and extracting into the smartVISU root folder should also work.